-Recommendations
+5. Recommendations

-Based on the findings and conclusions, these recommendations were formulated: First, students are encouraged to explore and read books in library or in the internet, to learn more about the difficult topics they have encountered.
-Second, least learned competencies of students in other subject are suggested to include as independent variables for future researchers.
-Next, instructional materials in this research are suggested to be implemented and evaluated by the future researchers.
-Fourth, the school administration are encouraged to conduct intensive trainings and workshops for students and faculties about crafting instructional materials.
-And lastly, future researchers are suggested to conduct similar nature of the study but on different scope to get comparisons in this study.
-Also, they are further suggested to be well-informed in the coverage taken by their participants.
+Based on the findings and conclusions, these recommendations were formulated: First, students are encouraged to explore and read books in the library or on the internet, to learn more about the difficult topics they have encountered.
+Second, the least learned competencies of students in other subjects are suggested to include as independent variables for future researchers.
+Next, instructional materials in this research are suggested to be implemented and evaluated by future researchers.
+Fourth, the school administration is encouraged to conduct intensive training and workshops for students and faculty about crafting instructional materials.
+And lastly, future researchers are suggested to conduct similar nature of study but on a different scope to get comparisons in this study.
+Also, they are further suggested to be wellinformed in the coverage taken by their participants